Mixing it up: Understanding and using mixed methods research in social sciences

 All participants will be expected to complete two pieces of written work.

-1. The first assignment (2,000 words) is “formative”, i.e. it does not count toward the final grade.
-The first essay is an opportunity for students to receive feedback on their written work.
+1. The first assignment (2,000 words) is formative and does not count toward the final grade.
+This first essay is an opportunity for you to receive feedback on your written work.

-2. The formal assessment for this course will be based on the second assignment (4,000 words) which requires students to present and discuss the plans and methods of their own research projects.
+2. The formal assessment for this course will be based on the second assignment (4,000 words) which requires you to present and discuss the plans and methods of your own research projects.

 Application

-Whilst this course will be useful to researchers at any stage of their projects, the course is primarily aimed at people who are at the beginning of their research project.
+Whilst this course will be useful to all researchers, the course is primarily aimed at those who are at the beginning of their research project.
 With this in mind applications will be assessed using the following criteria:

 1. Evidence of a postgraduate qualification in a relevant field at master's degree or above.